-While this is an extreme example of non-compliant behavior by the merchant, my point is that we need to scale back significantly the scope of compliance that we assume as it relates to merchant pricing behavior.
+"Is your ISO within the "scope" of this noncompliant action?
+Or, in other words, does your ISO have any liability associated with this action? " My point, is that we need to scale back significantly the scope of compliance that we assume as it relates to merchant pricing behavior.
 The merchant is protected, to some extent, by the Durbin Amendment.
 Acquirers, ISOs, and agents are not!
 Understanding that every state has different laws governing pricing disclosure and consumer protection is crucial.
 Enforcing state pricing and disclosure laws should not be the job of payment processors, or Visa, for that matter.
 That is the job of the State AG.